- 1/2 cup butter, softened

 - 1 can (15-1/4 ounces) whole kernel corn, drained

 - Preheat oven to 325°.
 In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in sour cream.
 Gradually add muffin mix alternately with milk.
 Fold in corn.

-- Pour into a greased 3-qt. baking dish or 13x9-in. baking pan.
+- Pour into a greased 3-qt. baking dish.
 Bake, uncovered, 45-50 minutes or until set and lightly browned.
 Yield: 8 servings.

 Reviews forCorn Pudding

 "I made this recipe last night for my family.
 We had an early Thanksgiving due to me having to work.
 I made the recipe just as directed and it turned out amazing.
 My entire family loved it."

 "Made this for Thanksgiving today and my 2 skeptical adult daughters, who thought corn pudding did not sound very good, both loved it.
 Made it as outlined in the directions; I was impressed with how light and fluffy it turned out.
 Cooking time was under 45 minutes.
 Both of my girls stated that it reminded them of cornbread stuffing.
 Will definitely be making this again !"